 The Spouse’s Community Property Claim

 Beneficiary designations can be challenged on the ground that the insured either lacked the mental capacity to make the designation or was unduly influenced to do so.
-The challenging party will need to present sufficient evidence to support the claim for undue influence or lack of capacity.
+Such last-minute beneficiary changes happen when the insured is gravely ill, in the hospital or nursing home, or of diminished mental capacity.

 Improper Beneficiary Change/ Doctrine of Substantial Compliance